 At the end of each academic semester, faculty instructors for each of a student’s courses (even those outside the department) are asked to complete a written evaluation of the student’s performance.
 If a student is a teaching assistant, the supervising faculty member is asked for a written performance evaluation also.

-A full-time master’s student who fails, in a given semester, to receive a grade of B- or better in at least two courses in their master’s program will be placed on Academic Probation.
-For a full-time master’s student on Academic Probation, failure to pass at least two courses with a B- or better in their master’s program is grounds for dismissal.
-Also, in any given semester, whether or not a student is on Academic Probation, they may be dismissed if they do not receive any grades of B- or better in their master’s program.
+A full-time master’s student who fails, in a given semester, to receive a grade of B- or better in at least two courses in their master’s program (not counting the department seminar) will be placed on Academic Probation.
+For a full-time master’s student on Academic Probation, failure to pass at least two courses with a B- or better in their master’s program (not counting the department seminar) is grounds for dismissal.
+Also, in any given semester, whether or not a student is on Academic Probation, they may be dismissed if they do not receive any grades of B- or better in their master’s program (not counting the department seminar).

 The Department Seminar meets weekly for the presentation and discussion of current research work.
 Both University scholars and invited guests appear, and a wide variety of topics is covered in the course of a year.